 The box-office smash hit, “Crazy Rich Asians”, is on everyone’s lips (and social media feeds) nowadays.
 The Singapore-set Hollywood movie, featuring an all-Asian cast, comically peers into the lives of the one-percenters strutting their stuff in famously up-market Singapore.
 Love it or hate it, the movie nails one thing for sure: Singapore is a playground for the financially savvy; a haven for financial technology (commonly known as “FinTech”).

 In this spirit, the Intellectual Property Office of Singapore (“IPOS”) has launched a fast-track patent scheme determined to accelerate innovation for finance sector inventions.
-This one-year scheme, dubbed the FinTech Fast Track (“FTFT”) initiative, began in April and will end on 26 April 2019.
+This scheme, dubbed the FinTech Fast Track (“FTFT”) initiative, began in April 2018, and extended for another year, will end on 25 April 2020.
 Essentially, FTFT provides for expedited prosecution of FinTech patent applications – a much welcomed initiative for the sector.

 Through Singapore and its Chairmanship of Association of Southeast Asian Nations (ASEAN) in 2018, FinTech inventors enjoy access to a US$2.6 trillion-marketplace via the ASEAN Economic Community, comprising 622 million people.
 Singapore, currently housing more than 400 FinTech firms and with high-level support services and infrastructure, has the potential to become a FinTech Capital of the region, or even worldwide.
 FTFT may aid Singapore in realizing that goal.